Bolajiomo99/sports-odds/README.md

 * [Gambit](https://api-production.gambitrewards.com/social_media?referral_code=8d79e51ff63c)

+## Run the website locally:
+* nodemon app.js

 ## Why?:
 * Swagbucks features points that you can redeem, with these points you can redeem for gambit and achieve daily goals.
+* Using this service, you can find ways to arbitrage for a profit.

 ## Authors: